HaiderMalikk/Mood-Atlas-ALT-Version/README.md

 ## End Goal

-Create And Deploy This Project As A Web App, Giving user free accsess to the website along with unlimited api calls for there results (or until i run out of money)
+Create And Deploy This Project As A Web App, Giving user free access to the website along with unlimited api calls for there results (or until i run out of money)

 ### DEVELOPMENT IS COMPLETE
 **Current Version**